ADU Contractor Universal City, California

 Universal City – Oak Crest Ranch (1912–1914)

 In 1912, Carl Laemmle toured his Pacific Coast operations.
 He renamed the Nestor Studio “Universal Studios” and renamed the Providencia Ranch “Universal City.”
 Carl Laemmle thought the Providencia Ranch Place was too small for his idea of “Universal City.”
 He ordered the purchase of Lankershim home Water Company property.
 Universal City moved to a other location, the Taylor Ranch.

 They purchased lots 276, 277, 278; also a small portion of Lot 279, marked “Mary L. Carhart” (left side of the Lankershim bridge).
 Only 230 acres (0.93 km) of the northern allocation of lot 278 became the credited studios tummy lot in 1915.
 The zoo and second open-air stage were build up on the northern sections of lot 277 and 278.
 The mountain portions above 600 feet (180 m) were not incorporated into studio use until MCA/Universal’s master target to level the hills and Make the Universal Studio Tour Center and City Walk.

 Universal City Ranch (Forest Lawn) moves

 Between 1914 and 1915 “Universal City” assets were moved to the Lankershim location.

-The Providencia Land and Water Development Company property was used as a location for some prematurely films, most significantly the battle scenes in the silent classic roughly the American Civil War The Birth of a Nation (1915).
+The Providencia Land and Water Development Company property was used as a location for some in advance films, most significantly the battle scenes in the Quiet classic approximately the American Civil War, The Birth of a Nation (1915).